bitcraftlab/desktop-magic/README.md

 # desktop magic

-A processin library to interact with mouse, keyboard and screen outside of your window
+A processing library to interact with mouse, keyboard and screen outside of your window